 Lois became a well known and respected reporter, winning multiple awards.
 Before one of the biggest stories of her career turned up: the day she met Superman.
 As her career would become inherently linked with Superman.
 This began as she was invited aboard an experimental space shuttle, the Constitution, that was supposed to land at Metropolis airport.
-The plane spun out of control and was on the verge of crashing, has it not been for the intervention of Superman.
+The plane spun out of control and was on the verge of crashing, when Superman saved the shuttle.
 Due to her proximity to the accident, Lois got the byline and the story for the Daily Planet.
-And was the first person to call Superman by the name the whole world would soon know him as.
+She was the first person to call Superman by the name the whole world would soon know him as.
 After many unsuccessful attempts of trying to interview Superman.
 Lois decided to fake an accident to get his attention, by driving her car into the bay.
-Superman was right on cue, and after pulling her car from the water, he agreed to a interview.
+Superman pulled her car from the water and agreed to a interview.
 When Lois tried to submit the story with Perry White, she discovers that someone had beaten her to the exclusive story of Superman, a new reporter hired by Perry, named Clark Kent.
 It took Lois quite some time to forgive Clark for beating her to the punch, but eventually she got over it and they became good friends.

 The character Lois Lane was created by writer Jerry Siegel and artist Joe Shuster, her first appearance was in Action Comics #1, released in June, 1938.

-Lois was designed as the female counterpart to Superman and his alter ego Clark Kent.
+Lois was designed as a counterpart and the love interest to Superman and his alter ego Clark Kent.
 Her appearance and personality were based on various people.
 Lois's original physical appearance was based on Joanne Carter, a model hired by Siegel and Shuster.
 Lois Lane's personality was based on Torchy Blane, a female reporter from the 1930s films.
 Jerry Siegel took her name from actress Lola Lane.
 Journalist Nellie Bly was also a inspiration for her character, as one of the first female reporters.

 Major Story Arcs

-Many of Lois’ major story arcs mirror either Superman’s or Clark’s, especially so in the golden and silver ages.
+Many of Lois’ major story arcs mirror either Superman’s or Clark’s, especially in the golden and silver ages.
 Since the modern age she has had a fair bit more of independence.
-Ironically though, the first major story line involving Lois in the modern era was that of her marriage to Clark.
-At the same time Lois was responsible for providing care for her sick mother.
-Near the same time is when Clark revealed his dual identity to her.
+One of the most important aspect in Superman story in the modern era, was that of Clark Kent's courtship with Lois Lane.
+This is also Lois's first major story line in the modern age.
+After Clark and Lois started dating and being together for some time, Clark proposes to her with the Kent family engagement ring, and later finally revealed his dual identity as Superman to Lois.

 The next prominent story involved the death of Superman at the hands of Doomsday.
 Lois had to write about this, taking care not to reveal her knowledge that Superman and Clark were the same person.
-She went to both funerals and with the Kents and Lana Lang to clear out his apartment and agreed to keep his dual identities secret.
-Superman's body was stolen from his grave by Cadmus.
-She wrote about this story and Supergirl retrieved it.
-When Jon Kent had a heart attack, Lois went to Smallville to take care of Martha.
-Jon recovered though he had seen Clark and brought him back to life with him.
-Lois went back to Metropolis with many stories of Superman on newspapers.
-They also found an empty tomb at his grave.
-They also found that there were four Supermen alive, and Lois interviewed each one, skeptical of each of them.
-A fifth eventually showed up.
-Lois was skeptical of this one as well, but he knew much more than the previous four.
+She went to both funerals for Superman and Clark Kent.
+She met Jonathan and Martha Kent and agreed to keep Clark's dual identities a secret.
+When Superman's body was stolen from his tomb by Cadmus.
+She wrote about this story and Supergirl retrieved the body and returned it to the tomb.
+When Jonathan Kent had a heart attack, Lois went to Smallville to look after Martha.
+When Jonathan recovered, he though had seen Clark and brought him back to life with him.
+When Lois went back to Metropolis, many stories of Superman appeared on the newspapers, after going to Superman's tomb, they found that it was empty.
+Not only was there one Superman, there were four.
+Lois interviewed each Superman and was skeptical of each of them.
+A fifth Superman eventually showed up with no superpowers.
+Lois at first was skeptical of this superman as well, but he knew much more than the previous four.
 Clark went to battle in Engine City and returned with all his powers.

 Lois then began investigating LexCorp and the suspicion of insurance fraud.
 The suspicions were true, though she didn't think Lex Luthor II was involved.
 He agreed to an interview the next day.
 During the interview, he confesses that he wants a city, though he has nothing to do with the fraud.
 He makes a pass at her, letting Lois know that father and son have many things in common.
 Lois then ran a story on a fake hostage situation at a retirement home, because the people living there felt they were living in poor conditions.
 From that, she learned that the foreman who had been interviewed by her was almost killed by a group called Nuclear Waste, and Superman saved him.
 In the hospital, the foreman told Lois that Lex fired him, and Lois was now convinced that Lex was behind the attempted murder.

-When the two marry on the TV series Lois and Clark, the comic writers decide that they get back together in a hasty manner and got married.
+Lois eventually returned to Metropolis, Clark and Lois reconciled, and she agreed to marry him.
+Lois and Clark were finally wed in the one-shot special Superman: The Wedding Album.
 Lucy Lane was Maid of Honor and Jimmy Olsen was Best Man.
 Lois' dad almost doesn't show up due to a fight but arrives during the last minute.
 Surprisingly, Bruce Wayne offers an apartment for them at 1938 Sullivan St. in Metropolis.
 Lucy, as a wedding gift, gave them tickets to Hawaii.
 During their honeymoon, they were attacked and Clark was kidnapped.
 Lois was forced to follow and single-handedly rescued him.
 A week before the wedding, Clark had been approached by Maxima offering him to wed with her.
 She discovered that Clark was powerless and flew off, disgusted.
 Once Clark regained his powers, she offered again, though he turned her down and they both fought, though he was able to show her to the door.

 Superman returns to normal, but thanks to Dominus, his perceptions are skewed, causing him to seemingly live through four periods of time.
 Lois also existed in each of the four.
-What Dominus didn't know is that once Lois and Superman kiss, it broke the illusion.
+However Dominus didn't know is that once Lois and Superman kiss, it broke the illusion.
 When Lex Luthor buys the Daily Planet, many employees are fired except Lois, Jimmy, Clark and two others who are to work at his company.
 The job involved at LexCorp involves searching the internet for stories and posting them to the company's site.
-Lois doesn't like working here, though she can do nothing to get out and do some traditional journalism.
-Lois also discovers that Lucy is pregnant, though with Ron Troupe and not Jimmy, on the same day when they took down the globe off the Daily Planet building.
+Lois doesn't like working there, though she can do nothing to get out and do some traditional journalism.
+Lois also discovers that her sister; Lucy is pregnant, though with Ron Troupe's child rather than Jimmy's, on the same day when they took down the globe off the Daily Planet building.

 Earth is under invasion again by Imperiex led by Darkseid.
 Lois makes her stand in the White House.
-Hippolyta dies from an explosion, and Superman, thinking it is Wonder Woman, goes over to help.
-He is only focused on Hippolyta, ignoring Lois' cries for help at the White House.
 When the aliens attack the White House, Lois watches her father sacrifice himself to save the capital.
 Even though they never had a great relationship, Lois was devastated at the loss of her father.
 Lois' father gets a funeral and she and Clark travel to Kansas to try and find Ma and Pa Kent.
 Fortunately, they find both of them alive and well and rebuild the house.
 Lois then goes to travel with her mother and takes some time away.

-Lois returns to Metropolis and admits to Clark that she feels that perhaps part of her father's death was his fault.
-Lois is also suspicious of President Luthor, thinking that he knew about the invasion, but never bothered to warn anyone about it.
+When Lois returns to Metropolis she suspicious President Luthor knew about the invasion, but never bothered to warn anyone about it.
 A lady called Hope tells Lois that a man named Frank Rock could have provided all the proof she needed, though he died during the war.
 She then confirms that Brainiac 13 had warned Lex about the invasion.
 Lois gets home to find Lex there.
 He has found out about her snooping around and asks if the deal can be put in motion now, deleting this story about him.
 Beating him at his own game, Clark writes the story instead, but is fired once he does so.
 The Martian Manhunter does a scan on Lex's mind and turns up negative.
 Clark is fired because of the lack of evidence, but in reality, Perry puts him undercover to investigate some more.

 Powers and Abilities